 Box 6.
 Adjustments to Scholarships or Grants for a Prior Year.

 Box 7.
-Checkbox for Amounts for an Academic Period Beginning in January through March 2019.
+Checkbox for Amounts for an Academic Period Beginning in January Through March of 2021

 Box 8.
 Check if at Least Half-Time Student.

 Box 10.
 Insurance Contract Reimbursements or Refunds.
 Blank.

 For a detailed explanation of each box on the 1098T Form, please see the "Instructions to Student" printed on the form.